LAKE WANAHOO

 Camping & Boating

 The camping area on the West side offers 74 camper pads, 54 tent camping sites and a shower house (on the southwest end of the RV area).
 All camper pads are equipped with electrical hookups and hard surfaced.
 All tent sites have fire rings and picnic tables.
-Lake Wanahoo Dump Station is available on the East side of the lake.
-To reserve a site, please visit ReserveAmerica.com
+Half of the camping sites are reservable through ReserveAmerica.com.
+Envelopes are provided at the camping entrance for payments.
+Some campsites are available to pay with your mobile phone through Set Your Sites.

 Primitive Camping spots: these sites are non-electric spots available for campers 14 foot and under, and RVs 24 foot and under.
 Gravel pad.
 Generators are allowed until 10 p.m. $15/night.